mrjameshamilton/klox/README.md

 print array.length(); // 2
 ```

-The static method `Array.copy` can be used to efficiently copy one array to another.
+The static method `System.arraycopy` can be used to efficiently copy one array to another.

 ### System

 * `System.arg(number): string | nil` returns the nth argument passed to the program or nil if the argument is out of range.
 * `System.exit(code)` exits the program with the given exit code.
 * `System.fail(message)` exits the program with a non-zero exit code and the given message.
+* `System.arraycopy(src, srcPos, dest, destPos, length)`

 ### Strings